Clymopi8bh/kms-activator/README.md

 3. **Select Your Product**: Choose Windows or Office, and hit the activation button 🖱️.
 4. **Enjoy Full Features**: Once activated, enjoy unrestricted access to all features of your software 🌟.

-## ⚠️ Important Information:
-Activating software through third-party tools may not comply with Microsoft’s terms of service.
-Ensure you understand the implications before use.
-The **KMS Activator** is provided for **educational purposes only** and should be used responsibly.

 Simplify your software activation with the **KMS Activator**.
 Secure, fast, and efficient—unlock the full potential of Windows and Office today! 🌐🔓